 - 16.1 If an applicant has, on more than one occasion, been arrested or charged, but not convicted, for a serious offence which suggests he could be a danger to the public, consideration should be given to refusing the application.
 The Council will also take into account situations and circumstances that have not led to a conviction.
 This will include acquittals, circumstances in which convictions were quashed due to misdirection to the jury, circumstances where the decision was taken not to prosecute, situations where the person has been arrested and bailed but not yet charged and complaints from the public.
-In considering the most appropriate action to take in relation to non-conviction information/complaints the credibility of both the witness/complainant and the licence holder will be taken into account. - 16.2 If an applicant/licence holder has been arrested or charged but not convicted of a serious offence which suggests that they could be a danger to the public consideration should be given to refusing the application.
-Such offences will include violent and/or sexual offences or allegations of driving a vehicle under the influence of alcohol or drugs. - 16.3 Licence holders will be referred to the Public Protection Sub-Committee where it is clear that their behaviour is not influenced by verbal or written warnings administered by Licensing Enforcement Officers. - 16.4 In assessing the action to take, the safety of the travelling public must be the paramount concern.
+In considering the most appropriate action to take in relation to non-conviction information/complaints the credibility of both the witness/complainant and the licence holder will be taken into account.
+Consideration will be given to whether complaints received demonstrate a pattern of conduct which causes concern. - 16.2 If an applicant/licence holder has been arrested or charged but not convicted of a serious offence which suggests that they could be a danger to the public consideration should be given to refusing the application.
+Such offences will include violent and/or sexual offences or allegations of driving a vehicle under the influence of alcohol or drugs.

+- 16.3 Licence holders will be referred to the Public Protection Sub-Committee where it is clear that their behaviour is not influenced by verbal or written warnings administered by Licensing Enforcement Officers. - 16.4 In assessing the action to take, the safety of the travelling public must be the paramount concern.